felixhaedicke/WinLibsBuilder/README.md

 Before building, you might need to adjust env.inc.

+Available scripts:
-./download.sh - Download the library source tarballs ./extract-and-patch.sh - Extract and patch the downloaded tarballs ./build - Build the libraries for one target ./buildall - Build the libraries for all targets
+* download.sh - Download the library source tarballs
+* extract-and-patch.sh - Extract and patch the downloaded tarballs
+* build - Build the libraries for one target
+* buildall - Build the libraries for all targets